Blaine Robison, M.A.

 First century Judaism institutionalized the office of shaliach (Aram. pass. part. of shalach), who acted as an official messenger or a proxy for and with the full authority of the sender, as the Mishnah says, "the agent (Heb. shaluach) is as the one who sends him" (Ber.
 5:5).
 When the high priest authorized Paul to initiate persecution against the disciples he was acting as the priest's shaliach (Acts 9:1-2).
 A peculiarity of the shaliach is that these representatives were not missionaries to win others to Judaism.
 The shaliach’s mission was "limited in scope and duration by definite commission and terminating on its completion" (DNTT 1:128).
 Nevertheless, when Yeshua, the Great High Priest, appointed the twelve disciples and Paul as his shlichim (pl. of shaliach), the mission was broad and its duration indefinite.

-In the apostolic writings the term apostolos-shaliach is first applied to the original Twelve (Matt 10:2), then Mattathias (Acts 1:25-26), Paul (Rom 1:1), Barnabas (Acts 14:4) and Jacob (the brother of Yeshua, Gal 1:19), because they too had "seen the Lord" and been approved to speak on His behalf (Acts 9:27; 1Cor 9:1; 15:6; 1Jn 1:1).
-In Romans 16:7 Paul mentions Andronicus and Junia as apostles.
+In the apostolic writings the term apostolos-shaliach is first applied to the original Twelve (Matt 10:2), then Mattathias (Acts 1:25-26), Paul (Acts 9:15; 14:14), Barnabas (Acts 14:14) and Jacob ("James," the half-brother of Yeshua, Gal 1:19), because they too had "seen the Lord" and been approved to speak on His behalf (Acts 9:27; 1Cor 9:1; 15:6; 1Jn 1:1).
 All true apostles had the authority to proclaim the good news, determine orthodox doctrine, impose requirements ("bind and loose," Matt 16:19; 18:18), and shepherd the congregations they founded (cf. 1Cor 14:37).
 While the gift of apostleship (e.g., serving as a cross-cultural missionary), continued beyond the first century (1Cor 12:28), the unique authority of the apostolic office ended with the original apostles and the publication of their sacred writings.

 While Christian versions uniformly translate apostolos as "apostle" Messianic Jewish versions prefer "emissary" (CJB, HNV, TLV) or "ambassador" (MW).
 Jews consider the term "apostle" as a distinctly Christian word, perhaps owing to the unbiblical doctrine of apostolic succession in the Catholic Church.
 However, the English word "apostle," derived from the Old English word "apostol" (one who is sent), essentially transliterates the Greek word, which translates the meaning of the Hebrew word shaliach.
 Since the use of apostolos ("apostle") in the Bible originated within an Israeli context, then we may confidently say that "apostle" is a Jewish word.
 The misuse of it by Christians does not change its origin.